-5.4.1.5.3 Notification Procedure Mapping for OMA DM 1.3 and OMA DM 2.0
+6.4.1.5.3 Notification Procedure Mapping for OMA DM 1.3 and OMA DM 2.0

-After the subscription procedures are mapped as described in clauses 5.4.1.5.1 and 5.4.1.5.2, the <mgmtObj> Resource hosting CSE is being capable of monitoring changes for management objects in the device.
+After the subscription procedures are mapped as described in clauses 6.4.1.5.1 and 6.4.1.5.2, the <mgmtObj> Resource hosting CSE is being capable of monitoring changes for management objects in the device.
 By monitoring those changes for management objects, the <mgmtObj> Resource hosting CSE keeps the <mgmtObj> updated.
-Those modifications of the <mgmtObj> Resource will trigger the notification message to be sent to the subscribers according to the <subscription> Resource as specified by the [Y.oneM2M.SLCP].
+Those modifications of the <mgmtObj> Resource will trigger the notification message to be sent to the subscribers according to the <subscription> Resource as specified by the [ITU-T Y.oneM2M.SLCP].
 This notification procedure is defined by the oneM2M service layer and independent on the underlying management technologies.

-5.4.2 Management Resource Specific Procedure Mapping
+6.4.2 Management Resource Specific Procedure Mapping